Asleeps/P5003/README.md

 This project provides a comprehensive framework for benchmarking and analyzing the performance of classical (RSA, ECDSA, EdDSA) and post-quantum (CRYSTALS-Dilithium, SPHINCS+) digital signature algorithms.
 It goes beyond simple performance metrics by modeling their impact in real-world scenarios like TLS, JWT, code signing, and DNSSEC, with a special focus on the constraints of Python's Global Interpreter Lock (GIL).

-The full experimental design is detailed in `experiment_design.md`.

 ---